Von Willebrand Disease

 Often, a person with von Willebrand disease has a parent who has a history of bleeding problems.
 Typically, a child bruises easily or bleeds excessively after a cut, tooth extraction, or surgery.
 A young woman may have increased menstrual bleeding.
 Bleeding may worsen at times.
 On the other hand, hormonal changes, stress, pregnancy, inflammation, and infections may stimulate the body to increase production of von Willebrand factor and temporarily improve the capacity of platelets to stick to the blood vessel wall and stop bleeding.

 Many people with von Willebrand disease never need treatment.
 If excessive bleeding occurs, a transfusion of concentrated blood clotting factors containing von Willebrand factor (intermediate-purity factor VIII concentrates) may be given.
 For some mild forms of the disease, drug treatment with desmopressin may be given to increase the amount of von Willebrand factor long enough for surgery or dental procedures to be done without transfusions.
+For women with heavy menstrual bleeding due to von Willebrand disease, a brief period of treatment with tranexamic acid by mouth may decrease bleeding.

 Generic NameSelect Brand Names